brizee/KnetikUnitySDK/README.md

 ###3.6 GameOptions Service

 The GameOptions service is used to create or update key-value pairs for a given Game.
+There are two types of options for Games: GameOptions and UserGameOptions.
+GameOptions are configured in the Knetik Admin, shared amongst all users, and are read-only through the API.
+UserGameOptions are defined by the client and every user has its own set.

+To retrieve a list of all the options for a Game (both the GameOptions and the current user’s UserGameOptions), use the GetUserInfoWithProduct service.

 ```
 int productId = 1;
+// Retrieve a GameOption
+string optionName = “messageOfTheDay”;
+var response = KnetikClient.Instance.GetGameOption(productId, optionName);
+Debug.Log(response.Body);

+// Create a UserGameOption
-string optionName = "invertY";
+string optionName = "invert-y“;
 string optionValue = "true";
-var response = KnetikClient.Instance.CreateGameOption(productId, optionName, optionValue);
+var response = KnetikClient.Instance.CreateUserGameOption(productId, optionName, optionValue);
 Debug.Log(response.Body);

 string optionValue = "false";
+// Update it

-var response = KnetikClient.Instance.UpdateGameOption(productId, optionName, optionValue);
+var response = KnetikClient.Instance.UpdateUserGameOption(productId, optionName, optionValue);
 Debug.Log(response.Body);
 ```